remap-cisreg/ReMapEnrich/vignettes/basic_use.md

 ## Abstract

 Current next generation sequencing studies generate a large variety of genomic regions ranging from regulatory regions with transcription factors or histone marks ChIP-seq to variant calls or coding/non-coding transcripts.
 Also, the number of complex catalogues from large-scale integrative efforts are increasing[@Cheneby:2018ix; @Griffon:2015en; @Ashoor:2015ey; @Amin:2015jm] and large sequencing projects[@RoadmapEpigenomicsConsortium:2015in; @ENCODEProjectConsortium:2012gc; @Fernandez:2016do].

-To facilitate the interpretation of functional genomics, epigenomics and genomics data we have developed a R-software package ‘ReMapEnrich’ to identify significantly enriched regions from user defined catalogues.
+To facilitate the interpretation of functional genomics, epigenomics and genomics data we have developed a R-software package `ReMapEnrich` to identify significantly enriched regions from user defined catalogues.
 ReMapEnrich provide functions to import any in-house catalogue, automate and plot the enrichment analysis for genomic regions.

 ## Quick example

-This example is based on small datasets released with the ReMapEnrich package.
+This example is based on small datasets released with the `ReMapEnrich` package.

 It will go through the folowing steps.